Code-Institute-Submissions/CI-MS2-card-matching-memory-game/README.md

 even when scrolling in both directions</li>
 <li>radio buttons and a large clickable paw icon on the Landing Page, for selecting a grid: user would mark the button next to a desired grid,
 and then click on the large paw to "enter" - seemingly giving a "cat five" to start</li>
+<li>graph ("wireframe") that visuali explain the memory game's JS logic to be added to the project's documentation</li>
 </ul>

 ---